Insect morphology: Siphoning

 In species of Lepidoptera, it consists of two tubes held together by hooks and separable for cleaning.
 Each tube is inwardly concave, thus forming a central tube through which moisture is sucked.
-Suction is effected through the contraction and expansion of a sac in the head.
-The proboscis is coiled under the head when the insect is at rest, and is extended only when feeding.
+Suction is affected by the contraction and expansion of a sac in the head.
+The proboscis is coiled under the head when the insect is at rest and is extended only when feeding.
 The maxillary palpi are reduced or even vestigial.
-They are conspicuous and five-segmented in some of the more basal families, and are often folded.
+They are conspicuous and five-segmented in some of the more basal families and are often folded.
 The shape and dimensions of the proboscis have evolved to give different species wider and therefore more advantageous diets.
-There is an allometric scaling relationship between body mass of Lepidoptera and length of proboscis from which an interesting adaptive departure is the unusually long-tongued hawk moth Xanthopan morganii praedicta.
+There is an allometric scaling relationship between the body mass of Lepidoptera and length of the proboscis from which an interesting adaptive departure is the unusually long-tongued hawk moth Xanthopan morganii praedicta.
 Charles Darwin predicted the existence and proboscis length of this moth before its discovery based on his knowledge of the long-spurred Madagascan star orchid Angraecum sesquipedale.

 Sponging

 The mouthparts of insects that feed on fluids are modified in various ways to form a tube through which liquid can be drawn into the mouth and usually another through which saliva passes.
 The muscles of the cibarium or pharynx are strongly developed to form a pump.
 In nonbiting flies, the mandibles are absent and other structures are reduced; the labial palps have become modified to form the labellum, and the maxillary palps are present, although sometimes short.
 In Brachycera, the labellum is especially prominent and used for sponging liquid or semiliquid food.
 The labella are a complex structure consisting of many grooves, called pseudotracheae, which sop up liquids.
 Salivary secretions from the labella assist in dissolving and collecting food particles so they can be more easily taken up by the pseudotracheae or laid their egg on the suitable media; this is thought to occur by capillary action.
 The liquid food is then drawn up from the pseudotracheae through the food channel into the esophagus.

 The mouthparts of bees are of a chewing and lapping-sucking type.
 Lapping is a mode of feeding in which liquid or semiliquid food adhering to a protrusible organ, or "tongue", is transferred from substrate to mouth.
 In the honey bee (Hymenoptera: Apidae: Apis mellifera), the elongated and fused labial glossae form a hairy tongue, which is surrounded by the maxillary galeae and the labial palps to form a tubular proboscis containing a food canal.
 In feeding, the tongue is dipped into the nectar or honey, which adheres to the hairs, and then is retracted so the adhering liquid is carried into the space between the galeae and labial palps.
 This back-and-forth glossal movement occurs repeatedly.
-Movement of liquid to the mouth apparently results from the action of the cibarial pump, facilitated by each retraction of the tongue pushing liquid up the food canal either for feeding requirement or to have a suitable media for laying their egg.
+Movement of liquid to the mouth results from the action of the cibarial pump, facilitated by each retraction of the tongue pushing liquid up the food canal either for feeding requirements or to have a suitable media for laying their egg.